Israel's Netanyahu in Russia to meet Putin ahead of polls

 Netanyahu has sought to highlight his relations with world leaders, including Putin and US President Donald Trump, and is on his third visit to Russia this year.

-"This is a very important trip," he told journalists before his departure.
+"Personal connection between us helped prevent frictions between Russian and Israeli militaries," Netanyahu said.
+"This is a very important element of stability for the entire region."

-Meetings in Russia are meant to prevent clashes in Syria and "to ensure Israel's security, in the face of attempts by Iran and its proxies to attack us," he said.
+Meetings in Russia are meant to prevent clashes in Syria and ensure Israel's security, he had said before the trip.

 Prior to meeting Putin, Netanyahu, who also serves as defence minister, met with Russian Defence Minister Sergei Shoigu.